eatyourpeas/checktick/docs/encryption.md

 **Issue**: Want to share data with colleague but they don't have passphrase

 **Solutions**:

 - **Individual encryption**: Cannot share passphrase (your personal encryption)
   - Export data, re-encrypt with shared password, send encrypted file
   - Disable encryption (if appropriate)
-  - Set up organization encryption instead
+  - Set up Organisation encryption instead

-- **Organization encryption**:
+- **Organisation encryption**:
-  - Contact organization owner to share passphrase with colleague
+  - Contact Organisation owner to share passphrase with colleague
   - Ensure colleague is authorized to access data
   - Use secure sharing method